 Yucatán and Its Developer Demographics

-The average salary in Merida, Yucatan for IT professionals is $20,396 / yr
+According to our Tech Salaries Report 2023, the average salary in Merida, Yucatan for IT professionals is $35,868 / yr

-Mexico’s push for technology education comes directly from the government and has generated a unique entrepreneurial climate and Mexico’s own scene of startups and innovative companies.
+Mexico’s push for technology education is supported by government programs and investments.
+It has generated a unique entrepreneurial climate and Mexico’s startup scene and innovative companies.
 Just like the U.S has had a rich tradition of startups since the 1990s, Mexico’s startup boom started around 2010.
-An entity named Fondo de Fondos launched Mexico Ventures I. This is a type of investment vehicle that injects capital directly into startups and national VC funds.
+For example, an entity named Fondo de Fondos launched Mexico Ventures I. This is a type of investment vehicle that injects capital directly into startups and national VC funds.

 Before all of this, however, Mexico was already showing promise in the growing IT sector and in the realm of intellectual talent and creativity.